superstarlifter/doc/docs/how_to/password_reset.md

 ### Administrator initiated password reset
-As an administrator you can reset a user's password via the user table.
+As an administrator, you can reset a user's password via the user table.

 Click the user profile menu in the upper right corner and select **Administration**